dalejoperez/SentimentAnalysis_CentraleMRS25/README.md

 - Explore multi-class sentiment classification and more granular sentiment categories.

-To Conclude we can say that more infos are available on : https://huggingface.co/ProsusAI/finbert
+To Conclude we can say that more infos are available on : https://huggingface.co/ProsusAI/finbert Bonus would be to show you guys this : https://bbycroft.net/llm